 - Masks will help protect you against new strains of coronavirus that maybe be more contagious.

-Continue to practice physical distancing, frequent hand washing, limiting group gatherings, and restricting non-essential travel to help slow the spread of COVID-19.
-Continue to stay home if you are sick or have been exposed to COVID-19.
+Continue to practice physical distancing and frequent hand washing.
+Limit group gatherings, and restrict non-essential travel to help slow the spread of COVID-19.
+Stay home if you are sick or have been exposed to COVID-19.
 Learn more about best practices and how to stay safe even after you receive your vaccine.

 Share Your Story On Social Media